schacon/git-lighthouse/README.txt

 git config --global alias.lh '!git-lh'

-Then, you can list open tickets with patches:
+Then, you can list open tickets with patches
+(they must be 'open' and have the tag 'patch' - at some point I'll make this configurable):

 $ git-lh list